On divisorial (i) classes: Generalization of Nagata's correspondence.

 \section{Generalization of Nagata's correspondence.}

 In this section we will prove Theorem~\ref{thm:weyl3}, that generalizes Theorem~\ref{thm:weyl} (due to Nagata) to $\PP^n$ (see also Remark~\ref{rem:planar}) following the approach of Nagata.
 In \cite{Dolgachev}, Dolgachev has a nice exposition of Nagata's theorem.
-This theorem was first proved by Laface-Ugaglia in \cite{LUst}.
-Let us first recall Theorem~\ref{thm:weyl3}.
+Let us first recall Theorem~\ref{thm:weyl3}

-\begin{theorem*}[=Theorem~\ref{thm:weyl3}] Let $D$ be a divisor in $\Pic(X_{n,s})$.
-Then $D$ is a $(-1)$ class if and only if it is in the orbit of Weyl group of some exceptional divisor $E_i$.
-In particular, the Weyl group acts transitively on the set of $(-1)$ classes. \end{theorem*}
+\begin{theorem*}[=Theorem~\ref{thm:weyl3}] Let $i\in\{-1,0,1\}$ and $D$ be a divisor in $\Pic(X_{n,s})$.
+Then $D$ is a divisorial $(i)$ class if and only if it is in the orbit of $H_{n-1-i}$ a hyperplane passing through $n-1-i$ points under the action of the Weyl group.
+In particular, the Weyl group acts transitively on the set of divisorial $(i)$ classes. \end{theorem*}